TBC Bank: My.GE

 TBC Bank acquired a majority stake in a Georgian e-commerce platform known as My.GE in August 2019.

 TBC Insurance

-In 2016 TBC Group acquired insurance company Kopenbur and established a new company, TBC Insurance.
+In 2016, TBC Group acquired insurance company Kopenbur and established a new company, TBC Insurance.

+TBC Pay

+Digital payment platform based in Georgia, operated under the TBC Bank Group.
+It provides online and offline payment services for individuals and businesses and is part of the country’s broader digital finance infrastructure.
+TBC Pay supports a variety of payment types and money transfer methods and operates one of the largest networks of self-service payment terminals in Georgia.

+Digital payments in Georgia

+TBC Pay is part of the TBC Bank Group PLC, one of Georgia’s largest financial institutions.
+The platform offers digital services through a mobile app and website, as well as physical terminals located throughout the country.
+Its services are used for a wide range of payments, including utility bills, government fees, mobile top-ups, and transportation fines.

-Social Responsibility
+Social responsibility

-As part of the Bank's social responsibility projects, TBC Bank founded TBC Fund to help victims of the 2008 war in Georgia.
+As part of the bank's social responsibility projects, TBC Bank founded TBC Fund to help victims of the 2008 war in Georgia.
 The Bank established TBC Fund with GEL 5 million and, shortly after, raised an additional GEL 3 million for its programs.

 TBC Bank also co-founded the annual literature award, SABA, aimed at rewarding the best literature works of the year since 2003.